College of Social and Behavioral Sciences2018-2019

 Applied Sociology, Master of Arts

 Our program prepares you for professional practice in human service agencies and applied research settings as well as for further academic study in sociology and related fields.
-A committee of three faculty members guides and oversees your program of study as you progress toward completing your degree.
+Engaged faculty work with graduate students in a highly collaborative academic atmosphere.
+Funding opportunities include graduate assistantships, competitive stipends, and tuition waivers.

 What Can I Do with a Master of Arts in Applied Sociology?

 If you’re wondering how to apply sociological theory and methodologies to find solutions to the problems facing society, you may want to consider an MA in Applied Sociology at Northern Arizona University.
-Here, you can build on your existing knowledge while preparing for job opportunities in applied research settings or for further academic studies in sociology.
+Here, you can build on your existing knowledge while preparing for job opportunities in applied research settings, teaching, grassroots community settings, government, or for further academic studies in sociology.

-This degree program is one of only a few offered in the country, and offers a diverse and highly collaborative academic atmosphere.
+This applied Master’s program offers a diverse and highly collaborative academic atmosphere.
 You can design your coursework to reflect your personal interests, as well as choose between an internship or a thesis.
-Learn with a faculty who boast expertise in areas including family, gerontology, gender, social policy, deviance, race and ethnicity, environment, corrections, social psychology, and demography.
+Learn with faculty who have expertise in a range of areas including health, race and ethnicity, culture, community, environment, gender, social policy, deviance, social psychology, and demography.

 Career opportunities that might be pursued: